My Android App List

-I’m not heavy on camera as I’m not heavy on social media, so this will be mostly empty.
+I’m not heavy on camera as I’m not heavy on social media so this will be mostly empty.

 For Timelapse Photo.
-I use Pro version.
+I use the Pro version.

 For panoramic stiching.
 Also use Pro version.

-Before I was using Google Reader, after its demise though, I move to OldReader. gReader is the one that work best and can sync with both OldReader and Feedly.
+Before I was using Google Reader, after its demise though, I move to OldReader. gReader is the one that works best and can sync with both OldReader and Feedly.
 I wonder about paid OldReader still. (update: moved to InoReader) From the same developer and with similar UI, News+ is good for other RSS readers (with added extension), such as InoReader, I like it more than the real InoReader app.

 Because I use WordPress (as if the blog title not obvious enough).
 Can create post and draft, push-up comment, see stat, no need to open the computer.

 I use both because I have more than one Tumblr accounts.
 Personal opinion, ShortBlogger is nicer and actually more stable.
 The Tumblr app is not bad actually.